 Extremely popular with the service industry crowd, Herbs & Rye truly stands out from the pack with a team that's mastered the art of handcrafting a drink.
 There are 45 cocktails on the menu, representing different eras through history, but the bartenders welcome challenging requests and have 500 spirits on hand to play with -- including some that are extremely hard to find.
 There's a personal touch here, too: the bartenders here believe that mixology isn't only about the drink, but also how a bartender mixes with his customer.
-Two more things: the happy hour is the best in Vegas (with half-off steaks to go with deals on drinks), and it's closed Sundays... so plan accordingly.
+The happy hour is the best in Vegas (with half-off steaks to go with deals on drinks), and it's closed Sundays, so plan accordingly.

-It's hard to miss this bar: it passes through three floors of The Cosmopolitan, surrounded by lights and decorations to make you feel, yes, like you're inside an actual chandelier.
+You can’t miss this bar: It passes through three floors of The Cosmopolitan, surrounded by lights and decorations to make you feel, yes, like you're inside an actual chandelier.
 The bottom floor is a busy social spot, while the third floor feels like a slightly more secluded lounge.
 The middle floor is geared towards those who prefer a stylish, handcrafted cocktail, and it's where you'll find The Verbena, an off-menu creation of ginger, lemon, and tequila.
-It's recommended you take a bite of the edible flower used as garnish before you sip the drink.
+It's recommended you take a bite of the edible flower used as a garnish before you sip the drink.

 Sign up here for our daily Vegas email and be the first to get all the food/drink/fun in town.